nabilac27/42-CPP00-CPP04/CPP03/docs/README.md

 CPP03 is the fourth module of the 42 C++ curriculum and introduces inheritance and class hierarchy in Object-Oriented Programming.

-In this module, we build a small combat system using different robot classes derived from a common base class.
+In this module, small combat system has been built by using different robot classes derived from a common base class.

 Each new exercise extends the functionality of the previous one and demonstrates how derived classes reuse and extend behavior from a base class.

 The exercises focus on:
 - Inheritance